higress-group/higress-group.github.io/docs/en-us/user/wasm-go.md

 <a name="u83FM"></a>
 ## 1. Initialize the project

+You can create your wasm-go plugin directory in the repo [higress](https://github.com/alibaba/higress)'s [plugins/wasm-go](https://github.com/alibaba/higress/tree/main/plugins/wasm-go) that you can use the scaffolding tools provided in this directory（see 1.1）； or create a new directory for your Go project yourself(see 1.2).
+If you are developing wasm-go plugins for the first time, it is recommended to take the former.

+### 1.1 create wasm-go plugin in [plugins/wasm-go](https://github.com/alibaba/higress/tree/main/plugins/wasm-go)
+1. `git clone https://github.com/alibaba/higress.git`, to clone project to local；
+2. `cd plugins/wasm-go; mkdir wasm-demo-go`, to go to the project's plugins/wasm-go directory and create the wasm-demo-go directory.

+### 1.2 create a new project yourself
 1. Create a new folder for the project.
 For example: `wasm-demo-go`.
 2. Execute following commands in the new folder to initialize the Go project:
 ```bash